dassinion/DabMining/README.md

 * Detects and thwarts socket flooding (garbage data sent over socket in order to consume system resources).
 * Detects and thwarts zombie miners (botnet infected computers connecting to your server to use up sockets but not sending any shares).
 * Detects and thwarts invalid share attacks:
-   * UNOMP is not vulnerable to the low difficulty share exploits happening to other pool servers.
+   * DabMining is not vulnerable to the low difficulty share exploits happening to other pool servers.
 Other pool server software has hardcoded guesstimated max difficulties for new hashing algorithms while UNOMP dynamically generates the max difficulty for each algorithm based on values founds in coin source code.
    * IP banning feature which on a configurable threshold will ban an IP for a configurable amount of time if the miner submits over a configurable threshold of invalid shares.
-* UNOMP is written in Node.js which uses a single thread (async) to handle connections rather than the overhead of one thread per connection, and clustering is also implemented so all CPU cores are taken advantage of.
+* DabMining is written in Node.js which uses a single thread (async) to handle connections rather than the overhead of one thread per connection, and clustering is also implemented so all CPU cores are taken advantage of.
 Result?
 Fastest stratum available.

 #### Security
-UNOMP has some implicit security advantages for pool operators and miners:
+DabMining has some implicit security advantages for pool operators and miners:
 * Without a registration/login system, non-security-oriented miners reusing passwords across pools is no longer a concern.
 * Automated payouts by default and pool profits are sent to another address so pool wallets aren't plump with coins - giving hackers little reward and keeping your pool from being a target.
 * Miners can notice lack of automated payments as a possible early warning sign that an operator is about to run off with their coins.

-#### Planned Features

-* UNOMP API - Used by the website to display stats and information about the pool(s) on the portal's front-end website.
-Mostly complete.

-* Integration of [addie.cc](http://addie.cc) usernames for multiple payout type without using a public address that may/may not work with the coin (still not 100% committed yet, see Feature #7)

-* Upgrade codebase to operate in node v 0.12.
-Multi-hashing module is still throwing fits.

 Usage
 =====